mateusgamba/bee-reminder/README.md

 The deployment process is split into 2 parts.
 The first part, the API, is deploying to Heroku and the second, the APP, is deploying to Netlify.

-The deployment is using GitHub Actions, you can see its configuration on .github/workflows/ folder.
+The deployment is using GitHub Actions, you can see its configuration on `.github/workflows/` folder.

-The api-pipeline.yml file provides the deployment of the API to Heroku, whereas the app-pipeline file provides the deployment of the APP to Netlify.
+The `api-pipeline.yml` file provides the deployment of the API to Heroku, whereas the `app-pipeline.yml` file provides the deployment of the APP to Netlify.
 You can find more details about workflow in Configuring a workflow documentation.

 ## Get in touch!